PawanRamaMali/API/README.md

 Web APIs are the defined interfaces through which interactions happen between an enterprise and applications that use its assets, which also is a Service Level Agreement (SLA) to specify the functional provider and expose the service path or URL for its API users.
 An API approach is an architectural approach that revolves around providing a program interface to a set of services to different applications serving different types of consumers.

 When used in the context of web development, an API is typically defined as a set of specifications, such as Hypertext Transfer Protocol (HTTP) request messages, along with a definition of the structure of response messages, usually in an Extensible Markup Language (XML) or JavaScript Object Notation (JSON) format.
 An example might be a shipping company API that can be added to an eCommerce-focused website to facilitate ordering shipping services and automatically include current shipping rates, without the site developer having to enter the shipper's rate table into a web database.

+# Common API examples

+Because APIs allow companies to open up access to their resources while maintaining security and control, they have become a valuable aspect of modern business.
+Here are some popular examples of application programming interfaces you may encounter:

+* Universal logins: A popular API example is the function that enables people to log in to websites by using their Facebook, Twitter, or Google profile login details.
+This convenient feature allows any website to leverage an API from one of the more popular services to quickly authenticate the user, saving them the time and hassle of setting up a new profile for every website service or new membership.

+* Third-party payment processing: For example, the now-ubiquitous "Pay with PayPal" function you see on ecommerce websites works through an API.
+This allows people to pay for products online without exposing any sensitive data or granting access to unauthorized individuals.

+* Travel booking comparisons: Travel booking sites aggregate thousands of flights, showcasing the cheapest options for every date and destination.
+This service is made possible through APIs that provide application users with access to the latest information about availability from hotels and airlines.
+With an autonomous exchange of data and requests, APIs dramatically reduce the time and effort involved in checking for available flights or accommodation.

+* Google Maps: One of the most common examples of a good API is the Google Maps service.
+In addition to the core APIs that display static or interactive maps, the app utilizes other APIs and features to provide users with directions or points of interest.
+Through geolocation and multiple data layers, you can communicate with the Maps API when plotting travel routes or tracking items on the move, such as a delivery vehicle.

+* Twitter: Each Tweet contains descriptive core attributes, including an author, a unique ID, a message, a timestamp when it was posted, and geolocation metadata.
+Twitter makes public Tweets and replies available to developers and allows developers to post Tweets via the company's API.

 # REST Framework